 “Those that in public stations venture themselves, and lay out themselves, to serve the interests of their country, are worthy of double honor, both to be respected by those of their own age and to be remembered by posterity.”

-Yesterday, I shared what I learned from this passage about giving honor on Memorial Day; that we can honor God and our military heroes this Memorial Day by adopting three practices we learn from King David.
-Here is a recap:
+This Memorial Day we can honor God and our military heroes by adopting three practices we learn from King David:

 1. Remember Our Heroes